Mosquito Borne Diseases

 - Read about the current status of Zika virus in Queensland

 - List of countries affected by outbreaks of Zika

 Avoiding Dengue Fever, Zika and Ross River Virus

-1. Do your weekly yard check.
-The Aedes aegypti mosquito (responsible for spreading dengue and Zika) breed in stagnant water.
+1. Do your weekly yard check and empty water that has pooled in containers - The Aedes aegypti mosquito (responsible for spreading dengue and Zika) breed in stagnant water.